 The lotus flower is a sacred symbol for many cultures.
-Although the meaning for each culture is slightly different, they are usually metaphors with the flower’s physical and behavioral characteristics.
+Although the meaning for each culture is slightly different, they are usually metaphors for the flower’s physical and behavioral characteristics.

 We find it in many colors: purple, orange, yellow, white, pink, blue, green, and red.
 However, only five colors have special meaning:

-Refers to the triumph of the spirit over the senses, signifies wisdom and knowledge.
+Refers to the triumph of the spirit over the senses and signifies wisdom and knowledge.
 This flower never reveals its interior because it is almost always totally closed.

-Is related to the perfection of the spirit and the mind, state of total purity, and pure nature.
+It is related to the perfection of the spirit and the mind, a state of total purity.
 Usually, we represent it with 8 petals.

 Reveals the sincerity and original nature of the heart.
 This flower corresponds to the qualities such as love, passion, and compassion.
 It is also known as the Flower of Compassion, Avalokitesvara.

-Although it is often confused with the white lotus flower, the pink lotus is the most important and unique of all lotuses.
-It’s related to divine avatars, such as the Great Buddha.
+Although it is often confused with the white lotus flower, the pink lotus is related to divine avatars, such as Buddha.

 When we attain true spiritual enlightenment, the golden lotus appears.